 How to use this setting

 When entering your domain, you do not have to include https://.
-Just the domain itself is enough to whitelist it, for example:
+Just the domain itself is enough to allow it, for example:

 If you have more than one subdomain, you should include each.
-Just adding the top-level domain, e.g. mycharity.org, would not whitelist action.mycharity.org.
+Just adding the top-level domain, e.g. mycharity.org, would not allow action.mycharity.org.

 It is recommended to not include our default domains e-activist.com, us.e-activist.com or netdonor.net to avoid the issues outlined above.